TeXitoi/keyberon/BUILDING.md

 Now, If you connect the blue pill board to a computer using the micro USB port, the computer should detect a keyboard.
 You can test it by pushing the caps lock key on your keyboard, the green led of the blue pill should light up.
 You can also simulate a button press by connecting PA7 and PA8, your computer should register a space key press.

-As the blue pill [doesn't respect the USB specifications](https://wiki.stm32duino.com/index.php?title=Blue_Pill#Hardware_installation), you need to fix it.
-Even if that's working on your computer, you'll want that your keyboard works everywhere.
-A 1.8kΩ resistor between PA12 and 3.3V can do the job.
+As the blue pill [doesn't respect the USB specifications](https://wiki.stm32duino.com/index.php?title=Blue_Pill#Hardware_installation), the computer may not detect the USB device. you can put (but no soldering yet!) a 1.8kΩ resistor between PA12 and 3.3V.

 ## Building the keyboard

+As the blue pill is quite tall, you have to remove the boot pins.
+You can follow [this tutorial](https://docs.cannonkeys.com/bluepill-mod/) or do whatever you want (I've removed the pins and soldered a wire between the needed holes).

-First, screw the back and the case to tap the holes.
+Then, screw the back and the case to tap the holes.
 It's easier to do that first when the swiches are not mounted.
 Remove the back.

 Place the swiches.
 The hole for the LED should be on your side when you tap on the keyboard.
-Be sure that the switches are not to tight, else the switch will not take its position after a key press.
+Be sure that the switches are not to tight, else the switch will not go back to its position correctly after a key press.
 Sand the hole if it is too tight.

 Now, you have to solder the diodes.